Social Security Number Collection and Usage-Notification

 In addition to the federal reporting requirements, the public school system in Florida uses Social Security numbers as a student identifier (Florida Statutes 1008.386).
 In a seamless K-20 system it is non-mandatory; however, it is beneficial for postsecondary institutions to have access to the same information for purposes of tracking and assisting students in the smooth transition from one education level to the next.
-All Social Security numbers are protected by Federal regulations Family Educational Rights and Privacy (FERPA).
+All Social Security numbers are protected by federal regulations Family Educational Rights and Privacy (FERPA).

 Financial Aid Department

-It is mandatory that the Office of Financial Aid at IRSC requires students to submit their Social Security numbers on various forms in order to correctly identify applicants, to match each applicant’s Financial Aid record with the student record, and to help coordinate state aid programs with institutional and Federal Aid programs as authorized by Sections 483 and 484 of the Higher Education Act of 1965, as amended.
+It is mandatory that the Office of Financial Aid at IRSC requires students to submit their Social Security numbers on various forms in order to correctly identify applicants, match each applicant’s Financial Aid record with the student record, and help to coordinate state aid programs with institutional and Federal Aid programs as authorized by Sections 483 and 484 of the Higher Education Act of 1965, as amended.

-It is mandatory that these programs use Social Security numbers as an identifier for program enrollment and completion.
+It is mandatory that these programs use Social Security numbers as identifiers for program enrollment and completion.
 Also, Social Security numbers are used for entering placement information into either the OSMIS or the Employ Florida Marketplace statewide data collection and reporting system.
 Because these are performance-based contract programs, it is required that all participants and their program-related activities be recorded in the Florida state system.

 State and Federal Reporting

-It is mandatory that the College collects Social Security numbers to periodically report student-/employee-level data to federal and state agencies for research and data collection.
+It is mandatory that the College collects Social Security numbers to periodically report student-employee-level-data to federal and state agencies for research and data collection.

-It is mandatory that the College collects Social Security numbers for the purpose of reporting state and national standardized testing results, including but not limited to: TABE, GED® and CLEP.
+It is mandatory that the College collects Social Security numbers for the purpose of reporting state and national standardized testing results, including but not limited to: TABE, GED® and CLEP®.